Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/aws.md

 ### 6. Set the type of stream.
 -   Use DASH-ISO if you want to use Playready or Widevine DRM
--   Use Apple HLS if you want to use Fairplay DRM
+-   Use Apple HLS if you want to use FairPlay DRM

 ### 7. Select the option to "Encrypt content".